launchdarkly/integration-framework/docs/capabilities.md

       "error": "/error"
     },
 ```

-### `featureStoreRequest`

-This specifies the request that LaunchDarkly makes when flag data are updated.

-In addition to the form variables defined in your manifest, you can use the special variable `_featureStoreKey`. `_featureStoreKey` is provided by LaunchDarkly, and is unique per environment.

-### `validationRequest` (Optional)

-Specifying a validation request allows customers to verify that they have properly filled out the details to correctly make a request.

 Choose an endpoint that will indicate by its response that the specified form variables are correct, but which has no side effects.